Safeguarding and Child Protection Policy

 - Governing bodies will ensure that all staff members undergo safeguarding and child protection training at induction.
 The training will be regularly updated.
 Induction and training will be in line with advice from the Swindon Safeguarding Partnership

-- East Wichel Community Primary School and Nursery will ensure that at least one person on any appointment panel will have undertaken safer recruitment training
+- East Wichel Primary School & Nursery will ensure that at least one person on any appointment panel will have undertaken safer recruitment training

 - The Designated Teacher appointed to promote the educational achievement of children in care will undergo appropriate training